GGoziker/QuantConnect-Documentation-2.0.0/docs/source/index.rst

 Welcome!
 ^^^^^^^^

-This is the root page for this documentation.
+This is the root page for this documentation!

 Contents
 ^^^^^^^^^